About Mobile Loaves

 Those who do not have a Facebook account can simply click this link to set-up a free account.

-As Cedar Joiner assumes the position of MLF Core Team Director, these volunteers have agreed to take on additional responsibilities within
+These volunteers have agreed to take on additional responsibilities within the MLF program:

 | INDIVIDUAL: || POSITION: || RESPONSIBILITIES: |